s-angie027/Legal-Document-NLP/README.md

 Text data is transformed into numerical feature vectors using TF-IDF and then used to train a classification model.

 ---

 ## Model

-The classification model is implemented using logistic regression from
+The classification model is implemented using Logistic Regression
-:contentReference[oaicite:1]{index=1}.

 The model learns patterns in legal language that correspond to different document types.